-Figure 1.
-NASA visible satellite image showing heavy smoke plumes across Eastern Kansas.
-Transport Wind Land managers need to be aware of the impacts that both transport and surface winds have on air quality.
-Transport wind generally refers to the rate at which emissions will be transported from one area to another.
+Land managers need to be aware of the impacts that transport and surface winds have on air quality.
+Transport wind generally refers to the rate at which emissions (smoke) will be transported from one area to another.
 Transport winds are one of the most important factors in ensuring good dispersion and minimal impacts on sensitive areas.
 Transport winds are a measure of the average rate of the horizontal transport of air within the mixing layer.
-It may also be described as the wind speed at the final height of plume rise.
-Wind direction is a key consideration as sensitive areas downwind of a burn should be considered before initiating the burn.
-The Fire and Smoke Planning Resource website or your local National Weather Service office will provide both the current and forecast wind speed and direction for your burn location.
+It is also described as the wind speed at the final height of plume rise.
+Wind direction is a key consideration as sensitive areas downwind should be considered before initiating the burn.
+The Fire and Smoke Planning Resource website or your local National Weather Service office provides the current and forecast wind speed and direction for your burn location.
 The contact information for Kansas National Weather Service offices can be found at the end of this pamphlet.
-Smoke models (Figure 2) provide a visual forecast of where the smoke plume will travel and its extent under the forecasted wind conditions.
+Smoke models on the ksfire.org website (Figure 2) provide a visual forecast of where the smoke plume will travel and its extent under the forecasted wind conditions.
 Smoke models were developed to predict downwind transport of pollutants but do not include the mechanisms to predict ozone formation.
 Models do provide the land manager with predictions on the movement of ozone precursors.
-It should be noted that smoke and the associated precursor pollutants for ozone can travel long distances, thus a land manager should consider impacts of sensitive areas both near and far.
-It is advised that burning should occur when winds are in a safe direction and transport wind speeds are between 8-20 mph throughout the mixing height.
+Smoke and the associated precursor pollutants for ozone can travel long distances, thus a land manager should consider impacts of sensitive areas both near and far.
+It is advised that burning should occur when winds are an appropriate direction and transport wind speeds are between 8-20 mph throughout the mixing height.